BackdoorDan/cubicflow.com/_pages/services.md

 <br>

 Cubicflow develops foremost using an Agile methodology.
 This approach allows us to respond to unpredictability through incremental, iterative work cadences and empirical feedback.
-Agile means you have an app running sooner, with regular new builds being delivered during the course of development.
+Agile means you have an app running sooner, with regular new builds being delivered during the&nbsp;course&nbsp;of&nbsp;development.

 <br><br>